Shopify/hydrogen/.changeset/mean-pots-carry.md

 'skeleton': patch
 ---

-If you deploy to Oxygen, please add `@shopify/mini-oxygen` as a dev dependency in your project for local development:
+Add `@shopify/mini-oxygen` as a dev dependency for local development:

 ```diff
   "devDependencies": {